How do I become a member of NASW?

 Do you have a local newsletter or magazine?

-The Arizona Chapter releases a monthly newsletter packed full of information on upcoming social work events, CEU workshops, networking opportunities, calendar listings, job opportunities, interesting articles and more!
+The Arizona Chapter releases a newsletter with information on upcoming social work events, CEU workshops, networking opportunities, calendar listings, job opportunities, interesting articles and more!

 How do I advertise in the newsletter?